Managing diabetes is about more than simply monitoring blood sugar levels.

 See flyer for registration information and start dates for Weight Loss University.

 A lively cooking session based on healthy eating using nutritious recipes.
 Tasting required!

 Explore the steps to successful management of diabetes on an insulin pump and learn about the current pumps available.
 Learn the concepts of continuous glucose sensing and current sensors available.
 See a list of upcoming dates, locations, and registration information for the class.

-Participate in one-on-one counseling with a case manager, certified diabetes educator (CDE).
+Participate in one-on-one counseling with a case manager and certified diabetes educator (CDE).

 Attend a free support group to share your thoughts and ideas about diabetes.
 Our next one is scheduled from 5 to 6 p.m.
-See flyer for the dates.
+See the flier for the dates.
 Quarterly topics offered.

 This is an informal interactive support group taught by diabetes professionals.
-Group classes are offered on Tuesdays and Wednesdays (depending on location - see class flyers for each location below) and run as a series of four each month.
-Participants will receive a free blood sugar meter and class information on the (AADE7™) Self-Care Behaviors above.
+Group classes are offered on Tuesdays and Wednesdays (depending on location – see class fliers for each location below) and run as a series of four each month.
+Participants will receive a free blood sugar meter and class information on the (AADE7™) Self-care behaviors above.
 Classes are covered by most insurance plans, but a provider referral is required.

 For your convenience, we offer this class at two locations:

 Individual appointments are available.
 To register, call 402.763.3400, option 1.
 Learn more about the class.